cpsylab/cpsylab.github.io/_pages/opportunities.md

 We are actively looking for trainees to be involved with the following projects:

 1. Biophysical modelling of dentate gyrus and CA3 networks in bipolar disorder
-2. Computational cognitive modelling of interactions between executive and memory ststems during free recall in bipolar disorder
+2. Computational cognitive modelling of interactions between executive and memory systems during free recall in bipolar disorder
-3. Prediction of mood-stablizier response using clinical, genomic, and neurocognitive data
+3. Prediction of mood-stablizer response using clinical, genomic, and neurocognitive data

 ### Research Assistants